rhitabratakarar/Weathery/README.md

 # Setup API Keys:

 The setup is required for the below mentioned websites.
+For saving the API Keys, a `.env` file is required.
+So creating that file inside the project directory is recommended.

 ## weatherstack.com